 The Wahoo TICKR X Heart Rate Monitor adds a heaping serving of data analysis capability to your workout without any extra sensors.
-This little device straps neatly around your chest just like any other heart rate monitor to track everything from general heart rate and cadence to accelerometer-aided stride analysis.
+This little device straps neatly around your chest just like the standard TICKR model to track calories burned and heart rate, but it also tracks cadence and provides accelerometer-aided stride analysis.
 It boasts both ANT+ and Bluetooth technology to pair with your favorite smartphone or GPS device and see real time metrics, and it also stores up to 16 hours of workout data so you can leave those electronic devices at home and just enjoy the workout with confidence that the data will be there waiting for you when you get home.
 For indoor sessions, the Wahoo TICKR X Heart Rate Monitor includes a treadmill mode to accurately track speed and distance when running or walking on a treadmill.
 As a techy bonus, this monitor is compatible with over 50 third-party apps to get motivated, set training, and analyze run data.
 It also comes with a free eight-week training program accessible through the Wahoo Fitness App.
 The Wahoo TICKR X Heart Rate Monitor comes packaged with an adjustable soft strap, pre-installed CR2032 battery, quick start guide, and product info guide.

 Options, sizes, colors available on Backcountry